SerhiiKarasov/typescript_quickly/README.md

-# simples typescript project how to
+# simplest typescript project how to

 *  install typescript compiler
 ```